Using a font in a printed book is usually simpler than authors think.

 2. Free for Personal and Commercial Use

 These are the holy grails of fonts to use.
 You can use them in any way you like, personally or commercially, and not have to worry about any legal repercussions.
-While there are fewer of these, they come with less of a headache because you will never have to worry about being sued over them.
+While there are fewer of these, they come with less of a headache because they come with far fewer licensing concerns.

 Just make sure you know for certain which fonts allow personal and commercial use for free.